Mr-Jos/namesilo_ddns_cli/README.md

       -h subdomain2.yourdomain2.tld

 Exit codes:
-    0    All hosts have been updated successful.
+    0    Successfully updating for all host(s)
-    1    Occur error during preparing parameters.
+    2    Exist updating failed host(s)
-    2    Occur error during fetching & updating records.
+    9    Arguments error

 Tips:
-  Recommand to force fetching records or delete cache in log, if one of your DNS records have been modified in other ways.
+  Recommand to force fetching records or delete cache in log, if one of your DNS records have been modified by other ways.
 ```

 You can also edit the configs and settings in the head of script.